NJIT-WIS/project-management-github-activity/README.md

 5. Elastic Search Indexing[1]
 6. Cloud Deployment[1]
 7. i want to know elastic search indexing
-8. i want to know linux
+8. I want to know linux

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL